Azure-Samples/ms-identity-java-servlet-webapp-authentication/README.md

     ```

     - **AuthorizationRequestUrlParameters**: Parameters that must be set in order to build an AuthorizationRequestUrl.
     - **REDIRECT_URI**: Where AAD will redirect the browser (along with auth code) after collecting user credentials.
-It must match the redirect URI in the  Azure AD app registration on https://portal.azure.com
+It must match the redirect URI in the  Azure AD app registration on [Azure Portal](https://portal.azure.com)
     - **SCOPES**: [Scopes](https://docs.microsoft.com/azure/active-directory/develop/access-tokens#scopes) are permissions requested by the application.
       - Normally, the three scopes `openid profile offline_access` suffice for receiving an ID Token response.
       - Full list of scopes requested by the app can be found in the [authentication.properties file](./src/main/resources/authentication.properties).
 You can add more scopes like User.Read and so on.